Chart Color Schemes

 Educational achievement in Gungahlin places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high in the area, with 32.7% of residents currently enrolled in formal education.
-This includes 10.3% in tertiary education, 7.0% in primary education, and 6.1% pursuing secondary education.
+The area demonstrates high levels of educational participation, with 32.7% of residents currently enrolled in formal education programs.
+This includes 10.3% pursuing tertiary education, 7.0% in primary education, and 6.1% engaged in secondary education.

 Frequently Asked Questions - Education